-WTO wins complete defense verdict in an asbestos wrongful-death case
+Won a complete defense jury verdict in an asbestos wrongful death case in Philadelphia.

 The WTO team of John Fitzpatrick, Miko Brown, and paralegal Melia Danielson were brought in just three weeks before trial to defend Dana Corporation, a manufacturer of automotive gaskets, in an asbestos wrongful-death case in Philadelphia, a notoriously plaintiff-friendly jurisdiction.